5 Things You Should Know about Capital Gains Tax

 - How your gain is taxed depends on how long you owned the asset before selling—short-term gains are typically taxed at a higher rate than long-term gains.

 Capital gains aren't just for rich people

-If you sell something for more than your "basis" in the item, then the difference is a capital gain, and you’ll need to report that gain on your taxes.
-Your basis is usually what you paid for the item.
-It includes not only the price of the item but any other costs you had to pay to acquire it, including:
+If you sell something for more than your "cost basis" of the item, then the difference is a capital gain, and you’ll need to report that gain on your taxes.
+Your cost basis is usually what you paid for the item.
+It includes not only the price of the item, but any other costs you had to pay to acquire it, including:

 - Sales taxes, excise taxes and other taxes and fees